Contents

 In a decentralized environment, this process is difficult to enforce and monitor.

-In a centralized environment, you can assign this responsibility to a central procurement department.
+You can assign this responsibility to a central procurement department in a centralized environment.
 This not only reduces the compliance cost but also helps control maverick spending.

 The purchasing process gets standardized because there is one process for purchasing and communicating with vendors.